CHEM 498 Undergraduate Research. 1-2 Hours N.

 CHEM 498 Undergraduate Research - Course Syllabus

 A research course for Chemistry majors, consisting of experimental or theoretical work in chemistry or a closely related field.
 A final report must be submitted to the instructor at the end of the semester.
+This course may be taken up to 7 times for a maximum of 7 credit hours.
 Prerequisite: CHEM 201, or CHEM 201 concurrently, or documentation of appropriate laboratory safety training.
 IND.

-CHEM 498 does not satisfy any KU Core requirements.)
-If you need to enroll in undergraduate research for satisfying your capstone (KU Core Goal 6) requirements, the appropriate course is CHEM 698 which requires departmental approval.
+CHEM 498 does not satisfy any KU Core requirements, or the Capstone requirement.
+If you need to enroll in undergraduate research to satisfy your Capstone requirement, the appropriate course is CHEM 698 which requires departmental approval.
 You would also need to start making plans with your intended mentor well in advance of requesting enrollment.
-KU Core Goal 6 can alternatively be satisfied through CHEM 699 (Undergraduate Honors Research) for students pursuing Chemistry Department Honors, or CHEM 636 (Instrumental Methods of Analysis Laboratory).
+The Capstone requirement can alternatively be satisfied through CHEM 699 (Undergraduate Honors Research) for students pursuing Chemistry Department Honors, or CHEM 636 (Instrumental Methods of Analysis Laboratory).

 Credit Hours per Semester-